-The latest financial monitoring report presented to Dundee IJB projects an overspend of £8.773m for 2024/25 (utilising actual info for first 7 months to end October), with this information presented to Dundee IJB at its meeting on 11th December 2024.
+The latest financial monitoring report presented to Dundee IJB projects an overspend of £8.762m for 2024/25 (utilising actual info for first 9 months to end December), with this information presented to Dundee IJB at its meeting on 19th February 2025.
 This projected overspend continues to exceed 2024/25 IJB Financial Plan where up to £4m had been identified and set aside in IJB Reserves to cover the planned in-year shortfall.
 Financial Recovery Plans have now been implemented in line with IJB Integration Scheme to minimise the in-year overspend and also return the IJB to a financially sustainable position, however further General Reserves of £4.8m are held to fund this additional overspend if required.

-DHSCP is continuing to experience significant operational challenges in demand and demographics (notably the growth in Care at Home provision as a result of shift in care to help mitigate against hospital delayed discharges, unnecessary hospital admissions, reduce social care unmet need and reduce Care Home beds), and in particular staffing challenges (both recruitment and retention, sickness absence and premium cost of back-fill cover), complexity of needs in community settings, and the wider impact of deferred treatments on health and wellbeing following the pandemic period, all of which continue to impact on the projected financial position.
-Operational managers and finance team continue work to explore ways of mitigating the overspend through efficiencies, cost reduction, transformation and savings opportunities and any impact of these actions will be reported in due course.
+DHSCP is continuing to experience significant operational challenges in demand and demographics (notably the growth in Care at Home provision as a result of shift in care to help mitigate against hospital delayed discharges, minimise unnecessary hospital admissions, reduce social care unmet need and reduce Care Home beds), staffing challenges (both recruitment and retention, sickness absence and premium cost of back-fill cover), increasing complexity of needs in community settings, and the wider impact of deferred treatments on health and wellbeing following the pandemic period, all of which continue to impact on the projected financial position.
+Operational managers and finance team continue work to explore ways of mitigating the overspend through efficiencies, cost reduction, transformation and savings opportunities and any impact of these actions will be reported to the IJB.

 Under the risk sharing arrangement reflected in the Integration Scheme, the Integration Joint Board (IJB) retains any underspend within its reserve balances for investment in integrated health and social care services in future years, however any shortfall (after utilising reserves and implementing the Financial Recovery Plans) would be shared proportionately between the Partner Bodies.
 Officers continue to liaise with Council (and NHST) colleagues to monitor any financial implication.
+At present, the combined value of earmarked and general reserves is sufficient to cover the projected 24/25 overspend and therefore there is no projected financial implication for Dundee City Council.

-6.3 City Development: £0.210m overspend
+6.3 City Development: £1.065m overspend